juju/juju-gui/docs/process.rst

   reporting the name of the tarball it made.
 - In an empty temporary directory somewhere else on your system, expand the
   tarball: ``tar xvzf PATH_TO_TARBALL``
-- In the ``build-prod`` directory, inside the uncompressed one, start a server:
+- In the ``build-prod`` directory, under the uncompressed one, start a server:
   ``python -m SimpleHTTPServer 8888``
 - In Chrome and Firefox, QA the application.
 At the very least, load the app, open the charm panel, go to an inner page, and make sure there are no 404s